jakgra/jsmn-jsonpath/README.md

 ## Compile options
 You can control the behaviour of jsmn-jsonpath with a few compile options:
-1. `JJP_NO_STDARG` if defined disables the use of stdarg.h ( `va_list, va_start, ...` ) in all functions.
-Note that you will then
+1. `JJP_NO_MALLOC` if defined disables the use of malloc and free so there are no dependencies at all ( no stdlib.h ... ).
+Note that the api changes slightly.
-only be able to parse one jsonpath expression at a time, which can be slower ... .
 2. `JJP_LOG` if defined enables logging of all jjp errors to stderr (look at dbg.h for more info).
 Primarly useful for developing and debugging jsmn-jsonpath.